nylira/nylira/content/on-prism.md

 date: 2013-06-11
 ---

 I've created a site to help you opt of PRISM at [prism-break.org](https://prism-break.org).
-Below are interview questions I was asked by an Associated Press reporter.
+Below are interview questions I was asked by [Oscar Garcia](https://twitter.com/oskargarcia) from The Associated Press.

 ## In broad terms, why did you start prism-break.org?
 A Slate story you linked to on the site said "last week activists launched" the site — did you do this in collaboration with others or by yourself?